 Monkey Island is located in Oklahoma where Grand Lake o' the Cherokees, Fort Gibson Lake, and Lake Hudson provide waterfront access across Corps-managed freshwater lakes in northeast Oklahoma where lakefront and riverfront properties are a significant part of the local real estate landscape.
 The construction conditions at each of these water bodies differ - rocky highland reservoir shorelines require different approaches than soft-soil river banks or managed lake impoundments.
 Monkey Island area waterfront owners encounter this variety of conditions depending on which specific water body their property fronts.

 Grand Lake o' the Cherokees near Monkey Island is a Corps-managed reservoir with high residential dock density in Oklahoma.
-Corps Section 26a permits govern all dock and pier construction, and the lake's open main channel sections generate significant wave fetch that affects bulkhead and dock design.
+Corps required reservoir coordination govern all dock and pier construction, and the lake's open main channel sections generate significant wave fetch that affects bulkhead and dock design.

 Shore Protect Team provides Coastal Construction Services in Monkey Island, OK.
 On Grand Lake and northeast Oklahoma reservoirs near Monkey Island, we build dock and pier systems for Corps and GRDA-managed water levels, construct shoreline bulkheads, and install marine piling.
-Corps or GRDA permit applications are part of every project.
+Corps or GRDA required coordination are part of every project.

 Shore Protect Team offers coastal construction services in Monkey Island, OK for residential and commercial waterfront properties on Grand Lake o' the Cherokees.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Monkey Island, OK project is assessed for Corps-managed water levels and active recreational use before work begins.